jundalisay/sp/content/en/research/averroes/philosophy/part-2m.md

 For instance, He says:

 {{< q a="Mohammad" >}}
-“He liketh not ingratitude (Kufr) in His servant.”[147]
+He likes not ingratitude (Kufr) in His servant.
 {{< /q >}}

-So it is clear that as He does not like ingratitude even from them, He certainly cannot cause them to err.
+He does not like ingratitude even from them, and so He certainly cannot cause them to err.

 The Asharites believe that God sometimes does things which He does not like, and orders others which He does not want.